chipchap31/codeadvisor/README.md

 The project response very well to these list of devices.

+## User testing
+The feedback collected is all from the #peer-code-review channel.
+- The project has the functionality to edit the feedback.
+The solution is to edit option with the delete option and redirect the user to a another page with the feedback id.

+- The same person also pointed out that the footer is not fixed to the bottom when there are not much content.
+The fix would be to add a class with a fixed position and a set the the bottom style to zero.

 ## Deployment

 To run this project you must have the following: